 Dear Libby

-Later, Mike and Carol are reading the paper and notice the missing section.
+Later, Mike and Carol are reading the paper and notice that a section is missing.
 Mike offers to go out and buy another paper, but Marcia insists on doing it herself.
-Mike sends Greg along, even though he’s going to miss the rest of his show.
+Mike sends Greg along, even though heโs going to miss the rest of his show.

 Outside, Marcia tells Greg she took the missing page from the paper and shows it to him.
 Later, the kids return with a new paper, which conveniently has a giant ink stain over the offending article.
 Marcia and Greg go into some silliness about machines going haywire.
 The parents read their paper, forgetting about the missing article.